gatlin/AFSBylaws/bylaws.md

 ### 3.8 Voting and Proxy

-Directors shall be present in person to vote, provided that with reasonable notice to the Board Chairperson, a Director may attend any meeting and vote by electronic means in which all persons participating in the meeting can hear or communicate with each other simultaneously.
+Directors shall be present in person to vote, provided that with reasonable notice to the Board Chair, a Director may attend any meeting and vote by electronic means in which all persons participating in the meeting can hear or communicate with each other simultaneously.
 Proxy voting shall not be allowed.